 The first thing to know is that getting breast implants before pregnancy is safe for you and your unborn child.
 It’s also safe to breastfeed.

-Breastfeeding can be difficult for some women with implants, mainly if an incision around the areola is used.
+Breastfeeding can be difficult for some women with breast implants, mainly if an incision around the areola is used.

 Pregnancy Changes The Body, But Not Necessarily Breast Implants